 Lunch on our own and afternoon visit to the vibrant Nachalat Binyamin outdoor pedestrian mall, with its biweekly outdoor fair displaying the works of Israeli artisans and designers—a perfect place to purchase handmade Israeli-designed crafts.

-Check into deluxe 5-star Sheraton Hotel in late afternoon, with time to relax, refresh, and enjoy our sea view rooms.
+Check into the deluxe 5-star Carlton Tel Aviv hotel in late afternoon, with time to relax, refresh, and enjoy our sea view rooms.
 Dinner on our own – with many fine restaurants to choose from in Tel Aviv.

-Day trip to Akko (Acre) and Zichron Ya’akov, including lunch and wine tasting.
+Day trip to Akko (Acre) and Zichron Ya’akov, including a wine tasting at the winery and lunch along the way (included) will be part of this full and fascinating day.
 Akko (Acre) is a historic walled port city with continuous development from the Phoenician period.
 Historically, Akko is characteristic of a fortified town dating from the Ottoman eighteenth and nineteenth centuries, with typical components such as a citadel, mosques, khans, and Turkish baths.
 The remains of the Crusader town, dating from 1104–1291, are almost intact, both above and below street level, and provide an exceptional picture of the layout and structure of this capital of the medieval Crusader kingdom of Jerusalem.

 Other highlights today will include a visit to Zichron Ya’akov, a historic town at the southern end of the Carmel mountain, with breathtaking views of the Mediterranean.
 One of the first Jewish settlements in Israel, it was founded in 1882 by Baron Edmond de Rothschild and named after his father.
 Today, it is famous for its winery and quaint shopping street lined with cafés and historic buildings.